-9.1 MTA Configuration File
+MTA Configuration File

 The following is a list of attributes and their syntax for objects included in the MTA configuration file.
 This file contains a series of "type length and value" (TLV) parameters.
 Each TLV parameter in the configuration file describes an MTA or endpoint attribute.
 The configuration data file includes TLVs that have read-write, read only, and no MIB access.
-Unless specifically indicated, all MIB-accessible configuration file parameters MUST be defined using DOCSIS TLV type 11 or PacketCable type 64.
+Unless specifically indicated, all MIB-accessible configuration file parameters MUST be defined using the DOCSIS TLV type 11, the PacketCable type 64, or PacketCable TLV type 38.
 TLV 64 is a PacketCable defined TLV where the length value is 2 bytes long instead of the 1 byte for DOCSIS TLV type 11.
 The TLV type 64 MUST be used when the length is greater than 254 bytes.
-If desired, vendor-specific information may be added to the configuration file using the vendor-specific TLV43.
+If desired, vendorspecific information may be added to the configuration file using the vendor-specific TLV43.
 This TLV has been specified by the DOCSIS specification [6].
-Vendors MUST never provision vendor-specific information using TLV type 11 or 64.
+Vendors MUST NOT provision vendor-specific information using TLV type 11 or 64.
+TLV 38 is a PacketCable defined TLV, analogous to TLV-38 used by DOCSIS and CableHome.
+The MTA MUST be able to process the TLVs given in the following table:

-Туре Length Value

-11 n, where n is 1 byte variable binding

-64 m, where m is 2 bytes variable binding

-NOTE: Provisioning SHOULD use type 11 where possible
+Type Length Value 11 n, where n is 1 byte variable binding 64 m, where m is 2 bytes variable binding 38 n, where n is 1 byte Composite (Contains sub TLVs) 254 1 byte 0xFE for beginning of the file and0xFF for the end of the file NOTE: The e use of TLV type 11 rather t han TLV 64 is recommended wherever possible.